AdobeDocs/audience-manager-admin.de-DE/help/admin/admin-servers/create-ftp-server.md

 ---
-description: Verwenden Sie die Serverseite im Serveradministrator-Tool, um einen neuen FTP-Audience Manager zu erstellen oder einen vorhandenen Server zu bearbeiten.
+description: Verwenden Sie die Seite Server im Audience Manager Admin-Tool, um einen neuen FTP-Server zu erstellen oder einen vorhandenen Server zu bearbeiten.
 seo-description: Use the Servers page in the Audience Manager Admin tool to create a new FTP server or to edit an existing server.
 seo-title: Create or Edit an FTP Server
 title: Erstellen oder Bearbeiten eines FTP-Servers